Deck Railing (6)

 Deck Railing and Picket Layout

 Attach the completed rail/picket assembly to the top inside faces of the two 4x4 posts using deck screws or 8d threaded nails.
 Repeat the Option A/Option B process above on all remaining rail sections.
-Once all of the rail/picket assemblies have been installed, screw/nail the 2x6 Rail Cap into the top of the 4x4s and into the top 2x4 rail.
+Next, nail the 2x6 Rail Cap into the top of the 4x4s and into the top 2x4 rail.

 What next?